mariodavid/mariodavid.github.io/_drafts/lessons-from-creating-a-CUBA-addon.md

 Also - and this is probably very crucial when going through the process of creating a application component or any kind of abstraction: I was bored by doing that same-looking task over and over again and the pain of doing that boring task brought me to the point of thinking about a proper abstraction.

-### Step 1: create a mental model over the common parts
+### A Mental Model over the Common Problem

 So I gave it a try to crystallize the idea about having a dedicated application component that deals with default value population.

-What I wanted to achieve is that it should be possible to configure default values via a administrative UI that allows tech-savy business users to define what values should be set by default for a particular entity / screen.
-For developers / administrators of the system configuring this behavior would be a little easier and faster instead of doing the coding of this very same fact for the regular case.
+What I wanted to achieve is that it should be possible to configure default values via a administrative UI that allows tech-savy business users / administrators / developers to define what values should be set by default for a particular entity / screen.s

-#### The Value of CUBA abstraction layers
+#### The Value of CUBA Abstraction Layers

 Besides the administrative UI for setting up the default values, the main part of the application component was to actually populate the values.

 Initially I was thinking about a UI annotation based approach as I did previously in various application components.
+Then it would at least be a little more declarative, but still only accessible to developers.

-But the problem was that when restricting the solution to the UI layer, you would have a inconsistent solution in your overall application, because there are multiple other ways to create an entity instance then just the specific UI controller with the correct annotation:
+But this was not the main problem.
+The main problem was that when restricting the solution to the UI layer, you would have a inconsistent solution in your overall application, because there are multiple other ways to create an entity instance then just the specific UI controller with the correct annotation:

 * creating an instance via the REST API
 * using CUBAs entity inspector